 - a.
-A comprehensive and integrated contractor assurance system must be established, consistent with the hazards and the risks associated with the work performed, to identify and address program and performance deficiencies, opportunities for improvement, provide the means and requirements to report deficiencies to the responsible managers and authorities, establish and effectively implement corrective and preventive actions, and share lessons learned across all aspects of operations. - b.
+A comprehensive and integrated contractor assurance system1 must be established to identify and address program and performance deficiencies, opportunities for improvement, provide the means and requirements to report deficiencies to the responsible managers and authorities, establish and effectively implement corrective and preventive actions, and share lessons learned across all aspects of operations. - b.
 The contractor assurance system will address the criteria described in Appendix A to this CRD, or other comparably effective criteria established by responsible DOE line management, for activities such as the following: - (1) assessments (including self-assessments or management assessments, operational awareness or management walk-throughs, quality assurance assessments, and internal independent assessments), - (2) event reporting (including reporting, analyzing, trending operational events, accidents and injuries), - (3) worker feedback mechanisms,